Modern Slavery and Human Trafficking Statement 2022

 The Company understands that it has a responsibility to continue to assess and mitigate the risk of modern slavery in its supply chain in the long term.
 While the Company continues to make progress in this area, future developments will be to update understanding and reassess the nature of that risk, assessing whether policies and controls are appropriate and also to ensuring that controls to manage any risk are operating effectively if that risk arises.
 It is expected that the nature of the risk may change over time and ongoing vigilance will be required.

-- Monitor government and other large companies’ perspectives on and approaches to modern slavery and actively consider their applicability to the Company.
+- Monitor government and other perspectives and approaches to modern slavery and actively consider their applicability to the Company.

 Signed by Andrew Denton on behalf of Alfa Financial Software Limited.